Los Angeles chief ‘deeply concerned’ by 2 police shootings

 Black Lives Matter supporters protested the officers’ actions in Anderson’s death outside the LAPD headquarters on Wednesday as Moore held his news conference inside.

-Anderson’s cousin Cullors, in an Instagram post on Sunday, said he was an English teacher who worked with high schoolers.
+Anderson’s cousin Patrisse Cullors said in an Instagram post on Sunday that Anderson was an English teacher who worked with high schoolers.

 “Keenan deserves to be alive right now, his child deserves to be raised by his father,” Cullors wrote.
 “Keenan we will fight for you and for all of our loved ones impacted by state violence.”